StuntShield/stuntshield-api/README.md

 - API Keras from Tensorflow -> An API running on top of TensorFlow, designed for easy and fast prototyping of deep learning models.

 ### Tools:
-- Neovim/VSCode -> text editor IDE.
+- Neovim/VSCode -> an IDE text ediitor.
 - Git -> A version control system software.
 - Github -> A git platform to store, share, and collaborate code projects.
 - notebook -> A library to run jupyter notebook files